LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 - Needing solutions that are free or low-cost
 - Helping people with varying levels of technical ability

 **Usage Scenario**: Jamal runs a weekly workshop helping people with disabilities access online resources.
-He demonstrates the PDF Accessibility Tool as an easy way for participants to make documents accessible.
+He installs the PDF Accessibility Tool on the center's computers and demonstrates it as an easy way for participants to make documents accessible.

 ### **2.4 Educational Support Staff**
 **Name**: Lisa Peterson